 - Different result types fluctuate differently.
 News results, for example, will fluctuate greatly, as these are typically temporary in nature.

 - There may have been an algorithm change recently.
 We recommend checking here to see if there have been any reports lately.

 Suspect an issue?

-All this being said, if you are seeing large or sustained discrepancies, please contact Dragon Metrics support immediately.
-We're always happy to investigate further, as issues can occur on occasion.
+All this being said, if you are seeing large or sustained discrepancies, please contact Dragon Metrics support immediately (use the live chat icon in the bottom right of your screen).
+We're always happy to investigate further, as issues can still occur on rare occasions.